 Sorry, we’re closed: Due to the COVID-19 pandemic, our services look a little different than they used to.
 Your librarians are still here for you.
 It’s our job to provide factual and relevant information… and in times like these, we need that more than ever!

 Books & Reading

 - Stamped from the Beginning, Ibram X Kendi’s bestselling, in-demand book on the history or racist ideas, is now available for free on the Spotify app.
 Login/open Spotify to search for the title.
 Bonus: watch a recent interview with Dr. Kendi and one of our favorite YA authors, Jason Reynolds, here.
 Jason adapted Stamped for young adult readers.

-- The Brown Bookshelf Generations Book Club is looking for readers of all ages (including teens) to read and engage with books by Black creators this summer.
-On the 1st and 15th of June, July and August, they’ll feature a themed list of books by Black creators for the youngest readers through YA to adults with related links and resources.
+- The Brown Bookshelf Generations Book Club is currently featuring several themed lists of books by Black creators for the youngest readers through YA to adults with related links and resources.
 Join in the celebration by reading, writing reviews, spreading the word!